 All athletes love the environment and most train outside with many of the sports they actively do taking place in the woods, mountains, rivers or oceans.
-Sportswear is part of the fast-paced fashion due to the heavy wear of the activewear garments and constantly changing trends, creating a huge burden on the environment.
-Brands are starting to take the transition into more sustainable production, and some have already declared themselves completely sustainable.
+Sportswear is part of the fast-paced fashion due to the heavy wear of activewear garments and constantly changing trends, creating a huge burden on the environment.
+Brands are starting to make the transition into more sustainable production, and some have already declared themselves completely sustainable

 From a customer’s point of view, it is still difficult to identify a truly ethical brand, as many companies use “Sustainability” as their general advertising slogan in an attempt to win new customers.
 So how do you identify a high-quality sportswear brand rather than the empty promises being advertised?
 Below is a short introduction to some of the best sustainable materials, fibres and fabrics used for sportswear to help you to choose the most sustainable option.

-Bamboo and Hemp are traditional fibres substitute cotton and are more ethically produced than cotton.
-Bamboo is fast very growing fibre without the need for insecticides and pesticides and also does not require replanting.
+Hemp and Bamboo are traditional fibres that substitute cotton and are more ethically produced than cotton.
+Incredibly fast growing, bamboo grows without the need for insecticides and pesticides and also does not require replanting.
 Bamboo can also be transformed easily into yarn without the need for huge amounts of water and contains natural moisture-wicking properties making it more ideal for high aerobic activities.

-Sustainable Options The sustainable textile industry is developing with a fast-pace, today we have fabrics made of recycled pineapple peels up to different variations of wood-based fabrics.
-There are several new innovations used for transforming our waste into durable, performance activewear.
-One example of these is Cupro that is a regenerated cellulose fibre derived from cotton linter.
-Cotton linter is the short downy fibre used from the cotton seeds.
+The sustainable textile industry is developing at a fast pace, today we have fabrics made of recycled pineapple peels up to different variations of wood-based fabrics.
+There are several innovations used for transforming our waste into durable, performance activewear.
+One example of this is Cupro that is a regenerated cellulose fibre derived from cotton linter that is the short downy fibre used from the cotton seeds.
 These fibres are not used in cotton production and are usually thrown away, however now these fantastic fibres can be transformed into Cupro.

 Finally, another new fibre, called Micromodal®, is extracted from Beechwood which is sustainably grown in Europe.
 Beech trees are ecological as they grow by rejuvenation meaning that the trees propagate themselves and no artificial irrigation or planting is required.

 In some sports, merino wool garments are also a great addition and have been used for decades.
-Typically, we see wool garments in outdoor, trekking and skiwear, however, many brands are now using merino wool also as part of activewear collection, in yoga wear, running clothes or even in a gym and fitness.
-It is breathable, fast wicking, regulates your temperature and is odour resistant.
+Typically, we see wool garments in outdoor, trekking and skiwear, however, many brands are now using merino wool also as part of activewear collections, in yoga wear, running clothes or even in a gym and fitness.
+It is breathable, fast wicking regulates your temperature and is odour resistant.
 The natural grease and structure of the wool fibre makes the material antibacterial and even dirt repellent.